AbhilashAynipully/BankCustomerChurnPredictor/README.md

 ### Conclusion

-Finally, I am grateful to Code Institute for providing me with an opportunity to build this project.
+Finally, I am grateful to Code Institute for the opportunity to build this project.
 This project helped in understanding various concepts of Data Analytics and ML modeling.
-I was able to test my knowledge and understanding of different aspects learned in the last few months of the course.
-During the entire development process, I was able to develop a deeper level of understanding of business case led model development.
+I could test my knowledge and understanding of different aspects learned in the last few months of the course.
+During the development process, I could develop a deep understanding of business case led model development.
 In future, I hope to develop my skills further by taking up other challenging projects.